-We now present our solutions.
-We use the 4 datasets shown in Table 2 to showcase our methods.
-We further explain and use these datasets in Section 6 to evaluate our methods.
+We now present our approach, called ProS.
+We use 1 synthetic and 3 real datasets (i.e., seismic, SALD, and deep1B) from past studies [47, 146] to showcase our methods.
+We further explain and use these datasets in Section 7 (see Table 2 for a summary of their characteristics) to evaluate our methods.

 Our goal is to support reliable prediction with small training sets of queries.
 We are also interested in expressing the uncertainty of our predictions with well-controlled bounds, as discussed in the previous section.
 We thus focus on statistical models that capture a small number of generic relationships in the data.
-We first examine methods that assume constant information ($I_Q(t) = I_Q$).
+We first examine methods that assume constant information $(I_Q(t) = I_Q)$.
 They are useful for providing an initial estimate before the search starts.
-We distinguish between query-sensitive methods, which take into account the query series Q, and query-agnostic methods, which provide a common estimate irrespective of $Q(I_Q = I)$.
-Inspired by Ciacca et al. [20, 22], these methods serve as baselines to compare to a new set of progressive methods.
+We distinguish between query-sensitive methods, which take into account the query series Q, and query-agnostic methods, which provide a common estimate irrespective of Q $(I_Q = I)$.
+Inspired by Ciacca et al. [31, 33], these methods serve as baselines to compare to a new set of progressive methods.
 Our progressive methods update information during the execution of a search, resulting in considerably improved predictions.

 To simplify our analysis, we focus on 1-NN similarity search.
-Our analysis naturally extends to k-NN search; a detailed study of this case is part of our future work.
+At the end of the section, we explain how our analysis naturally extends to k-NN search.